schalkventer/yars/README.md

 <!-- omit in toc -->
 # 🏰 Yet Another React Structure _(YARS)_

-*⭐️ If you find the content in this repo useful please leave a star⭐️*
+*⭐️ If you find the following usefule please let me know by leaving a star ⭐️*

 ![](docs/assets/image.png)